plinioprado/ctr-invoice/README.md

 * Mongoose
 * MongoDb

-### Next steps

-This application was originally intended to use Gulp.
-But it would require so many changes in its structure that it's better to use Gulp in a new finance control.

 ## Set up
 -----------

-### If Mongodb not installed, install it
+* If Mongodb not installed, install it

-### Download files to the working folder
+* Download files to the working folder

-### Install the application and run Node
+* Install the application and run Node
 ```shell
 $ npm install
 $ node index
 ```

-### Open browser and create default database
+* Open browser and create default database
 ```shell
 localhost:3000/api/install
 // This url will reset the original database at any time
 ```

-### Still in the browser, run the application
+* Still in the browser, run the application
 ```shell
 localhost:3000
 ```